How to plan and action your content strategy_green

 1. What problem are you solving?

 This is a standard question for a business, and one you should be able to answer easily – especially if you did your homework for your business plan.
-Before you write a single word of content, you need to know why you’re here in the first place.
-Why should your audience care about your products and services?
-What problem are you solving for them?

-The content you produce needs to help your future customers realise they have the problem you’re solving, educate them through the process, and eventually realise your business has the solution they’re looking for (or didn’t even know they needed).
+The content you produce needs to help your future customers realise they have the problem you’re solving, educate them through the process, and eventually, realise your business has the solution they’re looking for (or didn’t even know they needed).

 2. What’s so special about your offering?